okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/myaccount/index.md

 If the phone authenticator isn't enabled for `method` on the org, the response returns a 403 FORBIDDEN with error code E0000038.

-Disabling the `IDP_MY_ACCOUNT_API` feature flag in the org returns a 401 UNAUTHORIZED with error code E0000015.
+Disabling the `idp` version of the MyAccount API in the org returns a 401 UNAUTHORIZED with error code E0000015.

 If the number of phone factors for the current user already reaches the maximum allowed per user or the phone factor is failed to create, the response returns a 400 BAD REQUEST ERROR with error code E0000001.